jakearchibald/streaming-include/README.md

 This will apply the parser-blocking rules of scripts & stylesheets.
 Namely:

-* If a script-blocking stylesheet is seen, it will hold-back any `<script>` until the stylesheet has loaded.
+* If a script-blocking stylesheet is passed through, it will hold-back any `<script>` until the stylesheet has loaded.
 However, it may continue to adopt nodes & buffer them (this will allow images to load).
 * If a parser-blocking script is encountered, it will wait until that script has executed before adopting further nodes.

-Because styles and scripts need to be connected to load/execute, you'll end up with a blocked stream if you aren't adding elements to the DOM.
+Because styles and scripts need to be connected to load/execute, you'll end up with a blocked stream if you aren't adding elements to a document with a browsing context.

 ### Questions